csc301-fall-2022/team-project-5-frontier-college-m/README.md

 pnpm install
 # Clean install (deletes build artifacts)
 pnpm run clean

-# Start a local PostgreSQL instance
-# If this command fails make sure to start the Docker app
-docker-compose up -d

-# Migrate the database schema
-pnpm run db-migrate

-# Stop the local POstgreSQL instance when you're done
-docker-compose down
 ```

 Add the following sensitive environment variables to the `.env` file to connect to a SalesForce environment.
 This application has been developed to integrate with United for Literacy's SalesForce environment as of December 4th, 2022.
 See [`server/trpc/salesforce-usage.md`](https://github.com/csc301-fall-2022/team-project-5-frontier-college-m/tree/main/server/trpc/salesforce-usage.md) for more details.